Private, In-Home Tutoring in Rock Hill, South Carolina

-SchoolTutoring Academy’s tutoring programs for Rock Hill students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Rock Hill, South Carolina students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Rock Hill augments Common Core Standards in English Language Arts and Mathematics with standards for Science, Social Studies and elective programs.
 Each subject is designed so that clear standards for learning are in place, ensuring that students receive a high quality, college-preparatory education.